 Programs are required to demonstrate that they will use best practices, including research or evidence-based practices, to provide educational and related activities that will complement and enhance academic performance, achievement, postsecondary and workforce preparation, and positive youth development of the students served.

 Goals and Measurable Objectives

-The Goals, Measurable Objectives, Measurement Tools, Activities, and Timeframe Table submitted must look like this in landscape format.
+The Goals, Measurable Objectives, Measurement Tools, Activities, and Timeframe Table may be submitted in either landscape or portrait format.